 "The analyst, as well as the patient, must bear this new darkness and not try to move out of it with suggestions or impatient withdrawal of interest."

-The Adventurer and Settler express a conflict of will in the face of change.The house of the Adventurer wants to keep moving ahead while the dog is literally "driven" by compulsion.
+The Traveler and Settler express a conflict of will in the face of change.The house of the Traveler wants to keep moving ahead while the dog is literally "driven" by compulsion.
 In the Settler on the other hand, the house remains stable in the midst of the moving ocean with the help of the whale's stability and the dog fixing his gaze on the stars.
 Balancing the opposite forces of pushing ahead vs staying still at this stage one can stay in the process and allow the unconscious to move things along.

 Note: the quotes in italic are from the book by J.L.
 Henderson and D.N.
 Sherwood, Transformation of the Psyche: The Symbolic Alchemy of the Splendor Solis